 The coffee brewing process pasteurises the grounds which temporarily kills off competing micro-organisms (such as molds and bacteria) that left un-hindered would otherwise flourish and contaminate the coffee.
 Pasteurising gives the oyster mushroom mycelium (the fungal root-system) a short window of opportunity to grow and establish itself.
 If the coffee is left for more than 24 hours the competitors will begin to return, and it will be unuseable.
 So it really is very important that the coffee should be collected and used on the same day.
 Alternatively the grounds can be collected and frozen on the same day, then defrosted before use.

 Order your spawn in advance (it will keep for up to 3 months in the fridge) and plan ahead.
 1kg of sawdust spawn is sufficient for 2 x 2.5kg of coffee – 500g of spawn per 2.5kg.
+For King Oyster we recommend 1 kg of sawdust spawn per 2.5 kg of coffee.
 We prefer to use sawdust spawn beacuse it’s cheaper than grain spawn, and you can use more of it.
 The more spawn you use the quicker the mycelium will establish itself giving it a much greater chance of out growing it’s competitors.
+We recommend growing: Pearl Oyster, White Oyster, Grey Oyster, and King Oyster.

 Collecting the Coffee